hankooktireusa/it-docs/en/web/deployment-automation/index.md

    .\main.ps1
    ```

-For full setup and configuration instructions, refer to the [`README.md`](/it-docs/en/web/deployment-automation/README.md) file inside the ZIP bundle.
+For full setup and configuration instructions, refer to the **README.md inside the ZIP bundle**.

 ---